kamilazdybal/kamilazdybal/README.md

 ► Check out my first research paper [*Manifold-informed state vector subset for reduced-order modeling*](https://www.researchgate.net/publication/361985981_Manifold-informed_state_vector_subset_for_reduced-order_modeling), accepted in the Proceedings of the Combustion Institute journal!

-► Check out the preprint to our latest article [*Local manifold learning and its link to domain-based physics knowledge*](https://arxiv.org/abs/2207.00275)!

 ► Check out my seminar talk [*Cost function for low-dimensional manifold topology optimization*](https://www.vki.ac.be/index.php/vki-seminars) at The von Karman Institute for Fluid Dynamics!

 ► Check out the beta version of [**multipy**](https://multipy-lib.readthedocs.io/), our educational Python library intended to support your learning of multicomponent mass transfer!